andyvand/sy201/README.md

 `collaborationPolicy.pdf` | SY201 Collaboration Policy.
 `section_leader.pdf` | Duties of the Section Leader / Assistant Section Leader.
 `python3-methods.pdf` | A helpful reference of commonly used Python 3 methods.
-`cmdlineRef.pdf` | A quick reference for Linux terminal commands.
+`cmdlineRef.pdf` | A reference for Linux terminal commands.
-`asymmetric_encryption.pdf` | A quick overview of Public Key Encryption and Certificate Signing.
+`asymmetric_encryption.pdf` | An overview of Public Key Encryption and Certificate Signing.

 [Contents](#top)